therubini/Live-Project/README.md

 * [Developer Skills](https://github.com/therubini/Live-Project/blob/master/README.md#other-skills-learned)
 ## **Project Anchor Overload**

 I needed to add an overload method to the Anchor Button that takes a Controller name (ie Jobs, JobActions, Schedules, etc) and renders buttons for that specific set of pages.
-The project did not want to have to rewrite the code for existing buttons, they just wanted flexibility in creating new button
+The project did not want to have to rewrite the code for existing buttons, they just wanted flexibility in creating new button.
 <br />
 ```C#